 Some credit card lenders advertise monthly interest rates which make the charges sound lower than they really are.
 If you see an advert for 2% monthly interest, you will actually be paying 27% APR.
 If you want to look at the a compound interest rate on a loan, there are a number of online calculators available.
 Here you can enter details to work out the rate you would be paying.

 Details needed are the amount borrowed, the annual interest rate, the term of the loan, the total amount repayable and the amount of interest that is repayable.
-These are all the details that the lednder should provide when you apply for a loan.
+These are all the details that the lender should provide when you apply for a long term loan UK.
 Unlike interest on savings, there is no tax on loan interest.
 You just pay back what you have borrowed plus the interest charged.

 Interest Rates And Terms For Personal Loans